History of smallpox in Mexico: Introduction of smallpox

 Smallpox was an unknown disease not only in 16th century Mexico, but in all the Americas, before the arrival of Europeans.
 People in the Americas had not yet been exposed to the type of diseases that plagued the East, which meant that they had no resistance or immunity against them.
 It was introduced to Mexican lands by the Spanish and played a significant role in the downfall of the Aztec Empire.
 Hernán Cortés departed from Cuba and arrived in Mexico in 1519, sent to start trade relations only on the Veracruz Coast.
 However, he disobeyed the Cuban governor and began to invade the mainland.
 The governor sent Pánfilo de Narváez after Cortés.
 Narvaez's forces had at least one active case of smallpox, and when the Narvaez expedition stopped at Cozumel and Veracruz in 1520, the disease gained a foothold in the region.

 The introduction of smallpox among the Aztecs has been attributed to an African slave (by the name of Francisco Eguía, according to one account) but this has been disputed.
 From May to September, smallpox spread slowly to Tepeaca and Tlaxcala, and to Tenochtitlán by the fall of 1520.
 At this time, Cortes was returning to conquer the city after being thrown out on the Noche Triste.

 Cortes names only one indigenous leader who died of smallpox, Maxixcatzin.
 However, Cuitláhuac and other native rulers also died of smallpox.
 Chimalpahin reports the death of some lords in Chalco from the disease as well.
-These deaths were part of a widespread epidemic which decimated the common population.
+These deaths were part of a widespread epidemic which devastated the common population.
 Estimates of mortality range from one-quarter to one-half of the population of central Mexico.
-Toribio Motolinia, a Spanish monk that witnessed this epidemic, said: “It became such a great pestilence among them throughout the land that in most provinces more than half the population died; in others the proportion was less.
-They died in heaps, like bedbugs.”
+Toribio Motolinia, a Spanish monk that witnessed this epidemic, said: "It became such a great pestilence among them throughout the land that in most provinces more than half the population died; in others the proportion was less.
+They died in heaps, like bedbugs."

-It had been estimated that the population of Mexico fell from over thirty million people before the arrival of Hernan Cortez.
-To 1.5-3 million by 1568.
-But Smallpox did not end there the disease also took over the Incan empire.
-Although the numbers are not sure it is estimated that smallpox killed approximately forty to fifty million people in the New World.
-What is confirmed is that the conquest of the Aztec Empire was greatly influenced by the arrival of the smallpox virus.
+It had been estimated that the population of Mexico fell from over thirty million people before the arrival of Hernan Cortez to 1.5–3 million by 1568.
+Although the numbers are uncertain, it is estimated that smallpox killed forty to fifty million people in the New World.
+Regardless of the exact numbers, it is certain that the conquest of the Aztec Empire was greatly influenced by the arrival of the smallpox virus.